izzyreal/vmpc-docs/controls.rst

 Import files and folders (iPadOS)
 ---------------------------------
 Importing files and folders is the process of copying files from arbitrary locations on your iPad onto VMPC2000XL's default virtual disk volume.
-In the standalone version this is located in On My iPad -> VMPC2000XL -> Volumes -> MPC2000XL.
-In the AUv3 version this location is in an undisclosed sandbox (due to limitations beyond my control).

 .. figure:: images/controls/import.png
    :width: 50 px